Food labelling terms

 "Best before" dates are about quality, not safety.
 When the date is passed, it doesn't mean that the food will be harmful, but it might begin to lose its flavour and texture.

-Every year in the UK we throw away 7.2m tonnes of food and drink, most of which could have been eaten.
+Every year, we throw away 7.2 million tonnes of food and drink in the UK, most of which could have been eaten.
 So think carefully before throwing away food past its "best before" date.

 Remember, the "best before" date will only be accurate if the food is stored according to the instructions on the label, such as "store in a cool dry place" or "keep in the fridge once opened".